jiatongliU7/Biological-Cell-Detection/README.md

-# CS175 Final Project: Bio-cell Detection with YOLOv8 on TXL-PBC Dataset
+Bio-cell Detection with YOLOv8 on TXL-PBC Dataset

 ## **Project Goal**